mshah0686/MacMusicControl/README.md

 In terms of random noise, there were very few true negatives while usage.
 This is probably because the training was done on a full 90 degree wrist flick which you usually don't do while working on the laptop.
 And, I used random noise data in the training which helped reduce false positives.

+# Edit:
+I solved the BLE support problem using a Raspberry Pi as explained above.